 - Neon Genesis Evangelion played with this one in the Leliel/Sea of Dirac episode.
 Asuka is clearly aiming for the trope, but she keeps having to take a number as first Misato and then Rei "butt in", after Shinji reappears.
 She's left at a low simmer, but Shinji sees her the second time and seems to understand.

-- In Ouran High School Host Club, Tamaki yells at Haruhi for trying to take on a group of bullies by herself and nearly getting killed in the process.
+- In Ouran High School Host Club, Tamaki calls Haruhi an idiot for trying to take on a group of bullies by herself and nearly getting killed in the process.
 The rest of the episode has Haruhi and Tamaki giving each other the silent treatment until they make up near the end.

 - Naruto goes to town with this.
 With only a few exceptions, Sakura always worries about Naruto's safety in a combat situation.
-This persists despite him proving his skills over and over, and her claims that she doesn't feel "that" way about him.
+This persists despite him proving his skills over and over, and her insistence that she genuinely doesn't feel that way about him.

 - Rin also seems to have felt this for Obito, as he would always try to act tough and hide his wounds from her, which greatly annoyed her.

 - In Princess Tutu, Fakir constantly treats Mytho harshly and orders him around.
 When Mytho begins to finally grow a backbone and stand up for himself, Fakir starts getting so distressed that his harsh demeanor escalates until he finally snaps and slaps Mytho.
 At first it's played to show him as a control freak, but it's soon revealed that he's really a Jerk with a Heart of Gold and he's terrified of Mytho getting hurt because of past experiences.
 (He just has a very, very poor way of expressing himself when he's upset.)

 Kagome: I'm not crying because I'm sad!
 I'M CRYING BECAUSE I FEEL HUMILIATED!